 While it might not look like it, your coffee maker’s interior needs a routine cleaning.
 Often, the recommendation is to do this with vinegar for an easy DIY solution.

 But should you clean your coffee pot with vinegar?

-The least complicated answer to this question is yes!
+The least complicated answer to this question is sure, go for it!
 In fact, we’ve written about it before, and it’s an excellent, affordable way to descale your coffee maker.
-However, there is one instance in which you’ll want to avoid using vinegar.
+But if you didn’t already know, many brands of coffee makers—like Keurig and Nespresso—make their own descaling solution that’s recommended more than vinegar.

-Many companies—like Keurig and Nespresso—sell specific descaling kits or pods.
+Many companies sell specific descaling kits or pods.
 They’re created to perfectly clean the interior of the machine, and if you’re under warranty, you’re expected to use them.
-While the how of finding out if you used vinegar instead eludes this writer, if a brand can ascertain that you went the DIY route, your handy warranty might be voided.
+While the how of finding out if you used vinegar instead of the official kits eludes this writer, if a brand can ascertain that you went the DIY route, your warranty might be voided.

 Typically, you can find warranty information in your appliance’s manual.
 If it states that the machine is designed to only use branded accessories and items, it would be in your best interest to do so until the warranty has expired.
 Typically, that’s within a year or two of purchase.

 Got a warranty you want to keep?
 Skip the vinegar.

 Here’s the fun news.
 Whether you’re meant to use a descaling solution from a brand or you’re warranty-free and can use vinegar, the process of descaling a coffee maker is the same.
 As a bonus, it’s also simple.

 - Remove any leftover coffee grounds or paper filter and empty and rinse the carafe.

 - Fill the water reservoir halfway with white vinegar, and finish filling the reservoir with water.